copsTvFan/cops-episode-guide/guide.md

 - (3:32 PM Quad Squad Briefing) Officer Vickie Thomas is at home getting her gear ready for work.
 Her job is very exciting, going out dealing with the scum as the mayor would call them.
-She never knows what to expect, be prepared for anything, likes a good fight, it gets the adrenaline pumping, likes to get in there, roll around, give her a fight any day.
+She never knows what to expect, be prepared for anything, likes a good fight, it gets the adrenaline going, likes to get in there, roll around, give her a fight any day.
 She gets in her car and drives to work.
 Sgt.
 Jim Diamond says they are going to do a buy/bust operation and they have two women in the car, so take care of them.
 Vickie is a